Rector: The Revd. Frank Impicciche

 I am a member of Faith United Church of Christ over in Beech Grove.
 I started going to Faith UCC when I moved back to Indiana a year ago, and I knew from the moment I stepped in I had found my church home.

-I work full time at The Alexander Hotel in downtown Indianapolis.
-I have been working in hotels for the past 6 years.
+I work full time at RCI and have been working in hospitality for the past 7 years.
 There is something about hospitality that I find charming.
 I love being in an industry that is about serving others.
 In the little bit of free time I somehow manage to get throughout the week I love to volunteer.
 I regularly work at the food pantry at Faith UCC.
 As Love to volunteer.
 I regularly work at the food pantry at Faith UCC.
 I have been blessed with the goodness that is my life, and I feel called to try and to bless others when I can.

 I am a super big nerd, anything someone might consider “nerdy” I am probably a fan of.
 I love books, movies, comic books, and sci-fi/ fantasy.
 I have always been a really big fan of Charles Dickens.
 Oliver Twist has always been my favorite book.
 Oliver and Company is my favorite Disney movie (Mulan is a close second).
 I would choose Marvel comics over DC Comics (because I will always love Thor!).
 I have always been a huge Trekkie (Picard over Kirk, always!).
 My favorite movie has been Lord of the Rings: The Return of the King for the past 20 years.
 I think I know every line to the movie Duck Soup and I’m a fan of randomly quoting it.
 I go to Comic-Con and StarBase Indy every year with my mom.
 We love getting into costumes and taking pictures.
 It has become our yearly tradition.